Lindsey Lundin

 In my work with teens, I find providing an open, compassionate, and supportive space helps cultivate the trust and safety needed for honest communication.
 I often help my younger clients with managing anxiety, navigating grief, improving self-esteem, exploring identity development, and difficult relational challenges.

-In my work with queer relationships, I use a similar interpersonal and attachment lens to help people shift out of difficult patterns and communicate in healthier ways.
-My focus is on helping clients shift patterns that make them feel disconnected, unheard and insecure.
-If you have interpersonal trauma, harmful inner narratives or unmet emotional needs, you need a safe and affirming space that supports the authenticity and vulnerability it takes to work towards change.
-That is the space I strive to cultivate with relationships I work with.
-I believe that we have to heal in relationships with others in order to create the emotional security & attunement that can help you thrive in your relationships.
+In my work with relationships, I use an interpersonal and attachment lens to help people shift patterns that keep them feeling disconnected, unheard and insecure.
+If you have interpersonal trauma, harmful inner narratives or unmet emotional needs, you deserve an approachable, affirming space that supports the vulnerability it takes to work towards change.
+That is the space I strive to cultivate with all clients I work with.

-In all of my work, I am mindful of the ways my own privileged and marginalized identities intersect with and impact my clients and the ways we discuss mental health.
+As a queer therapist, I understand how meaningful it can be to have a therapist that understands your lived experience.
+Additionally, I work to stay curious towards and mindful of the ways my own privileged and marginalized identities intersect with and impact my clients and the ways we discuss and experience mental health.

 Currently accepting new clients virtually & in-person.